ZcashFoundation/zebra/README.md

 Zebra's network stack is interoperable with `zcashd`, and Zebra implements all the features required to reach Zcash network consensus.

-The goals of the beta release series are for Zebra to act as a fully validating Zcash node for all applicable consensus rules as of NU5 activation.
+The goals of the beta release series are for Zebra to act as a fully validating Zcash node, for all active consensus rules as of NU5 activation.

 Currently, Zebra does not validate the following Zcash consensus rules:

 #### NU5
 - Full validation of Orchard transactions from NU5 onwards
-   - Validation of Orchard anchors (root of the Orchard note commitment tree)

-#### NU4 - Canopy
-- Validation of coinbase miner subsidy and miner fees

 #### NU1 - Sapling
-- Validation of Sapling anchors (root of the Sapling note commitment tree)
 - Validation of Sprout JoinSplit-on-Groth16 proofs

-#### NU0 - Overwinter
-- ZIP-203: Transaction Expiry consensus rules

 #### Sprout
 - Validation of Sprout anchors (root of the Sprout note commitment tree)
-- Validation of transaction lock times
 - Validating updates of the Sprout note commitment tree

 #### Other